-|Accuracy of an Intimate Partner Violence Screening Tool for Women with Mental Disorders|
+|Psychometric Characteristics of an Intimate Partner Violence Screening Tool in Women With Mental Disorders|

-|1Students Research Committee, Faculty of Nursing and Midwifery, Tabriz University of Medical Sciences, Tabriz, Iran
+|1Razi Psychiatric Center and Students Research Committee, Faculty of Nursing and Midwifery, Tabriz University of Medical Sciences, Tabriz, Iran

-2Social Determinants of Health Research Center, Faculty of Nursing and Midwifery, Tabriz University of Medical Sciences, Tabriz, Iran
+2Social Determinants of Health Research Center, Department of Midwifery, Faculty of Nursing and Midwifery, Tabriz University of Medical Sciences, Tabriz, Iran

 Viewed : 3967 times

 Downloaded : 3961 times.

 Keywords : Intimate partner violence, Mental disorders, Screening

 |Full Text(PDF) | Related Articles|

 Results: All types of IPV were very common in the past year; 90% overall, 86% psychological aggression, 62% physical assault, 53% sexual coercion and 53% injury.
-The highest diagnostic accuracy of WAST was at the cutoff score of 12 (AUC 0.90, 95% CI 0.83 to 0.96) with 96% (93% to 98%) sensitivity and 84% (67% to 93%) specificity.
+The highest diagnostic accuracy of WAST was at the cutoff score of 12 (area under the curve [AUC] 0.90, 95% CI 0.83 to 0.96) with 96% (93% to 98%) sensitivity and 84% (67% to 93%) specificity.
 Predictive values of the optimal score were 99% (97% to 99.4%) for victims and 64% (48% to77%) for non-victims.
 Its agreement with CTS2 was good (r = 0.69).
-The highest diagnostic accuracy of WAST-SF was at the cutoff score of 3 (AUC 84%, 95% CI 0.77 to 0.91) withsensitivity 93%, specificity 71%, positive predictive value 97.5%, negative predictive value 47%.
+The highest diagnostic accuracy of WAST-SF was at the cutoff score of 3 (AUC 84%, 95% CI 0.77 to 0.91) with sensitivity 93%, specificity 71%, positive predictive value 97.5%, and negative predictive value 47%.

-Conclusion: The WAST at cutoff score of 12 and WAST-SF at cutoff score of 3 have good accuracy in diagnosis of the past year IPV among women with mental disorders.
+Conclusions: The WAST at cutoff score of 12 and WAST-SF at cutoff score of 3 have good accuracy in diagnosis of the past year IPV among women with mental disorders.
 Healthcare providers at psychiatric facilities should use these tools for IPV screening.